pranabekka/pranabekka.github.io/content/minecraft-enhanced.md

 [Celeste (Celeste Wiki)][access-celeste] and
 [Rusted Moss (Article on Flying)][access-rusted-moss][^1].

+[^1]: You can see the other options in the screenshots.
+The basic instructions apply to those as well.

 **NOTE:** A lot of this is trust based, and might not scale so well.
 It works best with friends and acquaintances.